Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Arduino Soil Moisture Sensor Interfacing Tutorial

-Whether you're a beginner learning how to connect soil moisture sensor with arduino or building advanced automatic plant watering systems, this step-by-step tutorial covers everything you need.
-We'll show you the exact wiring connections, provide working arduino soil moisture sensor code, and guide you through common troubleshooting scenarios that every maker encounters.
+Whether you're a beginner learning how to connect a soil moisture sensor with Arduino or building advanced automatic plant watering systems, this step-by-step tutorial covers everything you need.
+We'll show you the exact Arduino soil moisture sensor wiring diagram, provide working Arduino soil moisture sensor code, and guide you through common troubleshooting scenarios that every maker encounters.

-In this article, we are going to interface soil moisture sensor with arduino and measure the volumetric concentration of water inside the soil.
-This arduino moisture sensor module is designed in a way that it can output data in both digital and analog modes.
-We will read this data and display the output status with an LED for digital output and we will use the serial monitor to display the analog output.
-Before we get further, lets make it clear that the soil moisture sensor is also called a soil humidity sensor, so we will be using these two terms interchangeably.
+In this article, we are going to interface a soil moisture sensor with Arduino and measure the volumetric concentration of water inside the soil.
+This Arduino moisture sensor module is designed in a way that it can output data in both digital and analog modes.
+We will read this data and display the output status with an LED for digital output, and we will use the serial monitor to display the analog output.
+Before we get further, let's make it clear that the soil moisture sensor is also called a soil humidity sensor, so we will be using these two terms interchangeably.
 Now, without further ado, let's get right into it.
+In this article, we will interface a soil moisture sensor with Arduino and measure the volumetric amount of water present in the soil.
+This Arduino moisture sensor module comes in both digital and analog output modes.

-Update: This article was updated in June 2025 with more troubleshooting features, and the code was also tested to work with the latest Arduino UNO R4 Wifi Development board.
+Update: This article was updated in June 2025 with more troubleshooting features, and the Arduino soil moisture sensor programming code was also tested to work with the latest Arduino UNO R4 Wifi Development board.

 Soil Moisture Sensor Pinout

-The Soil moisture sensor a.k.a the soil humidity sensor, has four pins VCC, GND, Aout, Dout.
-These four pins can be used to get the soil moisture data from the sensor, The pinout of the Soil Moisture Sensor are as follows:
+The Soil moisture sensor Arduino, a.k.a the soil humidity sensor, has four pins: VCC, GND, Aout, Dout.
+These four pins can be used to get the soil moisture data from the sensor, The pinout of the Soil Moisture Sensor is as follows:

 Arduino soil moisture sensor pinout diagram showing VCC GND AOUT DOUT pins connection guide